RedisLabs/redislabs-docs/content/platforms/pks/_index.md

         ```

     - [operator.yaml](https://raw.githubusercontent.com/RedisLabs/redis-enterprise-k8s-docs/master/operator.yaml) -
-        The operator yaml file creates the operator deployment that is responsible for managing the k8s deployment and lifecycle of a Redis Enterprise Cluster.
+        The operator yaml file creates the operator deployment that is responsible for managing the Kubernetes deployment and lifecycle of a Redis Enterprise Cluster.
         Among many other responsibilities, it creates a [stateful set](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) that runs the Redis Enterprise nodes, as pods.
         The yaml in the GitHub repository that you cloned contains the latest image tag representing the latest Operator version available.
         This yaml does not require any changes under most circumstances.